hanlywijaya/the-real-express-setup/README.md

 Please run the command chmod +x /path/to/the-real-express-setup.sh and it should run no problem.
 Try again as sudo chmod +x /path/to/the-real-express-setup.sh and enter your password if the previous command doesn't work.

+- **All my files are missing?
+What's going on?**
+There is the chance where it has copied to a root folder.
+Go to Finder, press COMMAND+SHIFT+G simultaneously to open the 'Go' menu and search for /Users/root/.
+You should be able to find everything there, and manually copy to your user.
+It is currently a bug being figured out and fixed.

 - **What do I do after using the script?**

 Restart, ensure everything worked, if not, retry the script.
 If it did, personalise to your own liking, and remove the partition using Disk Utility or any disk management application you prefer, as long as it gets the job done.